 The kids at school were suddenly acting really nice to me, which was a wonderful and welcome change.
 I had a very loud and powerful laugh and was very easily amused, but because I had recently been paddled my butt was still really sore and it would hurt if I burst out laughing.
 So whenever someone would say or do something to make me laugh I would reach around and grab my butt cheeks as I laughed.
 After a while everyone started to notice this and ask me, "Why do you grab your butt when you laugh???" and because I had promised "Mr. Child's" that I wouldn't tell anyone about the fact that he paddled me I would just shrug my shoulders and say that it was a natural reflex for me.
 Everyone thought it was really strange and funny that I grabbed my butt whenever I laughed so once the soreness wore off I continued to do it, and over time it grew on me to the point where now it really is a natural reflex for me to grab my butt whenever I laugh.

-That year I was voted “the most popular kid” at my school in the year book, but I was also voted “the shyest kid at school” that year as well.
+That year I was voted "The Most Popular Kid" at my school in the year book, but I was also voted "The Shiest Kid" that year as well.
 (So shy that I was "not pictured" for either of these awards.)
 Who was I???
 I started school as 1 person but then I became 2 totally different people (1 was shy and 1 loved attention) and once I started doing impressions I became everyone.

 "THE FEAR OF FAILURE"

 I failed the 9th grade not once, not twice, but three times and was now in my 4th year in a row of 9th grade.
 Of course a lot of kids would laugh about the fact that I had failed 9th grade 3 times in a row and was almost certainly going to fail a 4th time as well, but ironically as easily embarrassed as I was over little things I actually seemed to be the only one who wasn't embarrassed about failing.